cormullion/juliamono/website/faq.md

 You can visit [this mirror of the Julia blog](https://julialangblogmirror.netlify.app/blog/).
 It hasn’t been updated for a while (it was useful during the development of [Franklin.jl](https://franklinjl.org)), but all the code examples use JuliaMono.

-You can browse through [this local copy](/assets/juliamanual/index.html) of the Julia manual.
+You can browse through [this local copy](/assets/juliamanual/index.html) of an old Julia manual.
 The default Roboto-Mono font has been replaced with JuliaMono-Regular.

 As an example of using JuliaMono with [Documenter.jl](https://github.com/JuliaDocs/Documenter.jl)-generated documents, see the documentation for [Luxor.jl](https://github.com/JuliaGraphics/Luxor.jl).